Jeremy Tiang: Career

-In 2009, Tiang won the National Arts Council's Golden Point Award for English fiction for his story Trondheim.
+In 2009, Tiang won the National Arts Council's (NAC) Golden Point Award for English fiction for his story Trondheim.

 In 2016, his short story collection It Never Rains on National Day was shortlisted for the Singapore Literature Prize.

-In 2010, Tiang's idea for his first novel, titled State of Emergency qualified for a grant by the National Arts Council.
+In 2010, Tiang's idea for his first novel, titled State of Emergency qualified for a grant by the NAC.
 Under the Creation Grant Scheme, he would receive a total of $12,000.
 It took him seven years to write the novel but when he submitted the first draft to the council in 2016, the remainder of the grant was withdrawn – he had received $8,600 by then.
 At that time, Tiang was shocked as he was writing full-time and any additional money would be useful but decided to keep writing.
 His manuscript was subsequently shortlisted for the 2016 Epigram Books Fiction Prize where he received a cash prize of $5,000.
+In 2017, during a Parliament of Singapore's session, Non-constituency Member of Parliament, Dennis Tan, questioned why NAC withdrew the funding, Minister for Culture, Community and Youth, Grace Fu, replied that the book was not what was mutually agreed upon and hence the withdrawal of subsequent funds.
+On Tan's further asking whether Tiang failed to deliver the book as promised and what is the failed fulfilment, Fu did not further elaborate on details.

+In 2014 his play The Last Days of Limehouse about the London's first Chinatown in the East End of London was staged by the New Earth Theatre as a promenade performance in the Limehouse Town Hall.

 In 2018, he won the Singapore Literature Prize for English fiction for his debut novel State of Emergency (2017).
 The Singapore Book Council which established and managed the Singapore Literature Prize said that Tiang's win was a "unanimous decision" by the judges.

+In 2023 Tiang chaired the jury for the National Book Award for Translated Literature.

+In 2025 Tiang won the Obie Award in the category "Outstanding New Play" for his play Salesman之死, presented by Yangtze Repertory Theatre and Gung Ho Projects.